-NMFS is investigating the efficacy of trawl exclusion zones as a fishery-Steller sea lion management tool, and trying to determine the local movement rates of Atka mackerel through tagging studies.
+NMFS has ongoing investigations to determine the efficacy of trawl exclusion zones as a fishery-Steller sea lion management tool, and to determine the local movement rates of Atka mackerel through tagging studies.
 In August 1999, the AFSC conducted a pilot survey to explore the variance in survey catches of Atka mackerel and the feasibility of tagging as methods to determine small-scale changes in abundance and distribution.
-The tagging work was very successful and tagging surveys have been conducted near Seguam Pass (in area 541) in August 2000, 2001 and 2002 (McDermott et al. 2005).
-Results indicate that the 20 nm trawl exclusion zone around the rookeries on Seguam and Agligadak Islands is effective in minimizing disturbance to prey fields within them.
+The tagging work was very successful and tagging surveys were conducted near Seguam Pass (in area 541) in August 2000, 2001 and 2002 (McDermott et al. 2005).
+Results indicated that the 20 nm trawl exclusion zone around the rookeries on Seguam and Agligadak Islands is effective in minimizing disturbance to prey fields within them.
 The boundary of the 20 nm trawl exclusion zone at Seguam appears to occur at the approximate boundary of two naturally occurring assemblages.
 The movement rate between the two assemblages is small.
-Therefore, the results obtained here regarding the efficacy of the trawl exclusion zone may not generally apply to other, smaller zones to the west.
-The tagging work has been expanded and tagging was conducted inside and outside the 10 nm trawl exclusion zones in Tanaga Pass (in 2002), near Amchitka Island (in 2003) and off Kiska Island (in 2006).
+Therefore, the results obtained in area 541 at Seguam regarding the efficacy of the trawl exclusion zone may not generally apply to other, smaller zones to the west.
+The tagging work has been expanded and tagging studies were conducted inside and outside the 10 nm trawl exclusion zones in Tanaga Pass (in 2002), near Amchitka Island (in 2003) and off Kiska Island (in 2006).
 Movement rates at Tanaga pass and Kiska Island appear similar to those at Seguam with the trawl exclusion zones forming natural boundaries to local aggregations.
 Movement rates at Amchitka appear to be higher relative to Seguam (pers. comm.
 Elizabeth Logerwell and Susanne McDermott, AFSC).
 The boundaries at Amchitka bisect Atka mackerel habitat unlike Seguam and Tanaga.